Definition of Cold Spring

 - Understand the system and decide in which direction application of cold spring will give us maximum benefit.

 - Get the maximum displacement corresponding to the direction in which cold spring is planned.
-This can be found out from displacement report using Caesar II.
+This can be found out from the displacement report using Caesar II.

 - The factor is then decided by the amount of cold spring applied to the system with respect to the expansion.